West Virginia State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 West Virginia collects general excise taxes on the sale of motor fuel (gasoline and diesel), cigarettes (per pack), and cell phone service plans.
 Other general taxes, similar to excise taxes, may be collected on other items including firearms, vehicle sales, gas guzzlers, transportation tickets, tanning salons, and more.

-The West Virginia excise tax on gasoline is 20.50¢ per gallon, higher then 78% of the other 50 states.
-West Virginia's excise tax on gasoline is ranked #11 out of the 50 states.
+The West Virginia excise tax on gasoline is 20.50¢ per gallon, one of the highest gas taxes in the country.
+West Virginia's excise tax on gasoline is ranked #9 out of the 50 states.
 The West Virginia gas tax is included in the pump price at all gas stations in West Virginia.

 West Virginia Cigarette Tax43rd highest cigarette tax